Po-Hsuan-Huang/-Computer-Vision-Synthetic-Data-Generation-Demo/README.md

 *Training protocols with generated augmented images to enhance model performance*
 ## Description
-The toolkit allows you to generate image data and annotations(bounding boxes) necessary for number detection for tags of various textures, colors, and geometry.
-For example, you can generate car plates, marathon tag cloths in simulated environments.The data then can be cropped to comply with the data format of PASCAL Object Dectection Competition (http://host.robots.ox.ac.uk/pascal/VOC/).
-You can use this toolkit to generate millions of photos for model fine-tuning.
+This toolkit enables the generation of image data and annotations (bounding boxes) necessary for number detection on tags of various textures, colors, and geometries.
+For instance, you can generate images of car plates and marathon tags in simulated environments.
+The data can then be cropped to comply with the data format of the PASCAL Object Detection Competition (http://host.robots.ox.ac.uk/pascal/VOC/).
+This toolkit is capable of generating millions of photos for model fine-tuning.

 ### Procedure

 ## Dependencies:
-### OpenCV, PIL, SKimage, Numpy, Matplotlib
+- OpenCV
+- PIL
+- skimage
+- Numpy
+- Matplotlib
+-
 ## Installation
-To install the required dependencies, run the following command:
+Install the required dependencies with the following command:

 ```bash
 pip install -r requirements.txt